 The pasta is always cooked to al dente perfection, and you can’t go wrong with the Papperdelle or Rigatoni here.
-They also have a happy hour from 5-7 every day that includes most of the pastas on the regular menu for half off, which is a STEAL.
+They also have a happy hour from 4-6 every day that includes most of the pastas on the regular menu for half off, which is a STEAL.
+It’s not as cheap as it used to be when I first started going there (it used to be $10 and now it’s like $14), bu it’s still such a good deal!
 One of the best places to eat in Seattle for sure!

 Walrus and the Carpenter

-The Walrus and Carpenter was named by Bon Apetit magazine as one of the best new restaurants in America for 2011.
-They were not wrong – it is definitely one of the best places to eat in Seattle.
+The Walrus and Carpenter was named by Bon Appetit magazine as one of the best new restaurants in America for 2011.
+They were not wrong – it’s still to this day on all of the best restaurants in Seattle lists, and they are not wrong.
 If you are an oyster fan, this place is a must, because this is THE spot for oysters!

 There are known for their Italian meats and specialties (like gnocchi).
 Salumi is always on all the “where to eat in Seattle” lists, and for good reason!
 Grab a sandwich to go (it is a cramped space), and perhaps take it to the nearby waterfall garden (see this post for more on that).

 Umi Sake House

 I love Umi Sake House because their happy hour is AMAZING – the menu is extensive, their prices a great deal, and the food good.
 It’s a favorite for a lot of locals too!